lino-framework/book/docs/dev/plugins.rst

     configure_plugin('countries', country_code='DE')
     SITE = Site(globals())

+- by setting the value directly after instantiation of your :setting:`SITE` object.

 Beware the pitfall: :func:`configure_plugin
 <lino.core.site.configure_plugin>` must be called *before* the
 :setting:`SITE` has been instantiated, otherwise *they will be ignored silently*.
 (It is not easy to prevent accidental calls to *after* Site initialization because there are scenarios where you want to instantiate several `Site` objects.)

-- by setting the value directly after instantiation of your :setting:`SITE` object.

 Keep in mind that you can indeed never be sure that your :setting:`SITE` instance is actually being used.
 A local system admin can always decide to import your :xfile:`settings.py` module and the reinstantiate your `Site` class another time.
 That's part of our game and we don't want it to be forbidden.

-Uncomplete list of configurable plugin attributes:

-- :attr:`lino_xl.lib.countries.Plugin.country_code`
-- :attr:`lino_xl.lib.contacts.Plugin.hide_region`

-See also :doc:`/admin/settings`.